lawrenceli7/LC3-Processor/README.md

 6ccf

 Unusual Behavior:
-Code is good for most instructions such as ADD, AND, NOT, ST/STR, and LD/LDR because they resulted the correct output of the instruction when you input the code in hex into the ram; however, for JMP instructions, the code does not work for some reason as it just keeps looping.
-It is suppose to jump to the next specific address instead of looping.
-The JMP instructions might be fixed by changing some stuff in the Main circuit and maybe some changes in the Control Unit given more time to find out the exact reason why it is causing this weird looping to happen.
+Code is good for most instructions such as ADD, AND, NOT, ST/STR, and LD/LDR because they result in the correct output of the instruction when you input the code in hex into the ram; however, for JMP instructions, the code does not work for some reason as it just keeps looping.
+It should jump to the next specific address instead of looping.
+The JMP instructions could be fixed by changing some stuff in the Main circuit and some changes in the Control Unit giving more time to find out the exact reason why it is causing this weird looping to happen.